For information on COVID restrictions, Council's Community Support Packages and where to get tested, see the link below

 In line with state government advice, restrictions remain on some services to ensure the safety, health and wellbeing of the Hobsons Bay community and Council staff.
 Please read the information below.

 Council’s Customer Service front counter will reopen on Monday 9 November.
 Staff will be available face to face during business hours Monday to Friday from 8.30am to 5pm at the Civic Centre, however, the community can continue to contact customer service by phone on 1300 179 944 or by emailing firstname.lastname@example.org.
 A live chat function is also available through Council’s website.
 There will be a limit of six customers in the customer service area, masks must be worn indoors unless an exemption applies, physical distance maintained and details lodged for contact tracing purposes.
 Temperature checks will also be required upon entry.

-In welcome news, all five Hobsons Bay Libraries branches will re-open from Monday 9 November at 1pm.
-There will be amended hours with doors open from 1pm to 6pm Monday to Friday and 10am to 1pm on Saturday.
-Library chutes remain open and returned items will undergo a 72 hour quarantine period before being available to other members.
-Each branch will have a 10 person customer limit and masks will be required upon entry, as too will be the scanning of library membership cards so a record of visitors can be kept.
+All five Hobsons Bay Libraries branches are open from 1pm to 6pm Monday to Friday and 10am to 1pm on Saturday.
+Library chutes remain open.
+Masks are now mandatory indoors unless an exemption applies.
+Check-in is required via a QR code and Services Victoria app, or the concierge can assist with a manual check in, so a record of visitors can be kept.
 Please maintain a 1.5m distance from others and use the sanitiser and wipes available.
 Members are asked to stay at home if they do not feel well and temperatures will be checked prior to entry.

 Council is also proud to continue to offer story time and library events online, as well as the popular Book a Book service for contactless delivery to members’ homes.

 For more information, please call 1300 462 542, email firstname.lastname@example.org or visit https://libraries.hobsonsbay.vic.gov.au/